This document gives an overview of the new features, enhancements, and fixes in Jedox Release 2018.2 and in 2018.1.

 Note that print range settings from individual frames will be ignored if the PDF consists of multiple frames.

 Jedox Spreadsheet Server’s text metric engine, which determines the required row height and column width based on the spreadsheet content, will now automatically be adjusted to the browser being used, as the accuracy of a machine depends on the browser.

 It is still possible to force a persistent text metric engine in the configuration of the Spreadsheet Server.

 Function Wizard shows evaluated function arguments

 The Function Wizard in Jedox Web spreadsheets now shows the evaluated value of arguments used in the function:

 New dialog layout and icons

-Layout of the dialogs and new icons in Integrator Manager have been redesigned for better screen use:
+The layout of the dialogs and new icons in Integrator Manager has been redesigned for better screen use: